utiasDSL/gym-pybullet-drones/README.md

-## ProblemSpecificFunctions
+## RLFunctions
-Class [`ProblemSpecificFunctions`](https://github.com/JacopoPan/gym-pybullet-drones/blob/master/gym_pybullet_drones/envs/ProblemSpecificFunctions.py) contains implementations of *reward*, *done*, and *normalization* functions that can be selected when create an environment with `problem=Problem.CUSTOM`
+Class [`RLFunctions`](https://github.com/JacopoPan/gym-pybullet-drones/blob/master/gym_pybullet_drones/envs/RLFunctions.py) contains implementations of *reward*, *done*, and *normalization* functions that can be selected when create an environment with `problem=Problem.CUSTOM`

 ### Reward
-Reward functions can/should be modified in class [`ProblemSpecificFunctions`](https://github.com/JacopoPan/gym-pybullet-drones/blob/master/gym_pybullet_drones/envs/ProblemSpecificFunctions.py), for example
+Reward functions can/should be modified in class [`RLFunctions`](https://github.com/JacopoPan/gym-pybullet-drones/blob/master/gym_pybullet_drones/envs/RLFunctions.py), for example
 ```
 >>> def rewardFunction(self, obs):
 >>>     if self.PROBLEM==Problem.DEFAULT: